Shreya Ghoshal makes it for breakfast in Kolkata

 In the late 17th century, the three villages that predated Calcutta were ruled by the Nawab of Bengal under Mughal suzerainty.
 After the Nawab granted the East India Company a trading licence in 1690, the area was developed by the Company into an increasingly fortified trading post.
 Nawab Siraj ud-Daulah occupied Calcutta in 1756, and the East India Company retook it the following year.
 In 1793 the East India company was strong enough to abolish rule, and assumed full sovereignty of the region.
 Under the company rule and later under the British Raj, Calcutta served as the capital of British-held territories in India until 1911, when its perceived geographical disadvantages, combined with growing nationalism in Bengal, led to a shift of the capital to New Delhi.
 Calcutta was the centre for the Indian independence movement.
 Following independence in 1947, Kolkata, which was once the centre of Indian commerce, culture, and politics, suffered many decades of political violence and economic stagnation.

-See also : Shreya Ghoshal - Mashallah Making of the song
+See also : Touching the Goddess Shreya Ghoshal

 A demographically diverse city, the culture of Kolkata features idiosyncrasies that include distinctively close-knit neighbourhoods (paras) and freestyle conversations (adda).
 Kolkata is home to West Bengal’s film industry Tollywood, and cultural institutions, such as the Academy of Fine Arts, the Victoria Memorial, the Asiatic Society, the Indian Museum and the National Library of India.
 Among scientific institutions, Kolkata hosts the Agri Horticultural Society of India, the Geological Survey of India, the Botanical Survey of India, the Calcutta Mathematical Society, the Indian Science Congress Association, the Zoological Survey of India, the Institution of Engineers, the Anthropological Survey of India and the Indian Public Health Association.
 Four Nobel laureates and two Nobel Memorial Prize winners are associated with the city.
 Though home to major cricketing venues and franchises, Kolkata differs from other Indian cities by focusing on association football and other sports.